Pvt. Pike: Did the curse come true. Mr Frazer?

 - Many firearm-related campaigns have their roots in this sort of thinking.
 For example, the scare regarding Teflon-coated "cop killer" bullets.
 Armor-piercing bullets are generally made of harder material than standard ammunition (such as solid brass), so use a Teflon coating to reduce barrel wear.
 The scare falsely identified the Teflon coating as the reason the bullets could pierce armor, resulting in several states banning ammunition with such a coating despite that armor-piercing ammunition was already banned at the Federal level.
 The Assault Weapons Ban is a similar case, where superficial aspects of a weapon with no bearing on performance (for example, if it had a lug for fitting a bayonet) were used to judge if it was an "assault weapon", as opposed to what the weapon's mechanism was actually capable of.

-- This fallacy was used by Frederic Wertham to establish the Comics Code.
+- This fallacy was used by Frederic Wertham to establish The Comics Code.
 He noted that juvenile delinquents tended to read comic books, so comic books must cause juvenile delinquency.
 Of course, during this time period comic books were more popular in America than ever before or ever since - the typical child read about 5 comics a week.
-Even adults weren't far behind, many of whom had picked up the habit during WWII when comics were sent overseas to servicemen.
+Even adults weren't far behind, many of whom had picked up the habit during World War II when comics were sent overseas to servicemen.

 - A similar argument is that slow country songs lead to alcoholism.
 This began when someone noticed that alcohol consumption in bars increased when bands played slow songs.
 Did it occur to this genius that people simply stopped dancing and ordered more drinks at that time?